top of page

 Middlesex Health

-Sulieman chose Middlesex Health for his residency to gain hands-on training in full-spectrum family medicine within a community-focused setting.
+Suleiman chose Middlesex Health for his residency to gain hands-on training in full-spectrum family medicine within a community-focused setting.
 He is passionate about becoming a community-based family physician with a focus on population and preventative health, particularly supporting vulnerable populations.
-Through Maternal-Child and Community Health tracks, he is preparing to make an impact both locally and globally.
-In his free time, Sulieman enjoys hiking, fishing, cooking, and celebrating his Cape Verdean and Nigerian heritage through food, music, and dance.
+Through his Community Health/Global Medicine track, he is preparing to make an impact both locally and globally.
+In his free time, Suleiman enjoys hiking, fly-fishing, cooking, and celebrating his Cape Verdean and Nigerian heritage through food, music, and dance.

 • Instagram